WATCH NOW: Friends, family gather to mourn retired officer fatally shot at hospital

 Officers saluted the family as they walked by.

-Then, the line of law enforcement dispersed, and people began to make their way into the auditorium.
+Then, the line of law enforcement dispersed, and people began to make their way into the auditorium for the funeral.

 Some grabbed tissues as they entered the auditorium; soon after walking down a dimly lit aisle to find a seat.